 Visits when a service user is symptomatic or COVID-19 diagnosed

-If there is no outbreak and a service user has tested positive for COVID-19 or has symptoms consistent with COVID-19 infection, visiting can be supported.
+When a service user has symptoms consistent with COVID-19 infection, or has tested positive for COVID-19, visiting can be supported.

-Service users can receive one visitor per day in their private room during the stay-at-home period.
+Service users can receive one visitor per day – the named person – in their private room during the self-isolation period.

-The visitor should not be symptomatic of COVID-19, or a confirmed case themselves when they are visiting.
+The named person should not be symptomatic of COVID-19, nor a confirmed case themselves when they are visiting.

-If an outbreak has been declared by the local HPT, use the guidance on visiting during an outbreak (named visitor initiative).
+If an outbreak has been declared by the local HPT, use the guidance on visiting during an outbreak (named person initiative).

 Infection prevention and control